MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 | Windows Firewall | Level 4 | None | Optional |
 | Windows Security Events via AMA | Level 4 | None | Optional |

-### Sentinel Artifacts Deployment
+### Microsoft Sentinel artifacts deployment

-Microsoft Sentinel Artifacts is where DevOps has greater relevance, because each organization creates multiple artifacts for preventing and remediating attacks.
+Microsoft Sentinel artifacts is where DevOps gains greater relevance, because each organization creates multiple artifacts for preventing and remediating attacks.

-Implementing the Microsoft Sentinel artifacts can be the responsibility of one team or multiple teams.
-Automatic build and artifacts deployment is often the most common process requirement and can condition the approach for Agents/Runners.
+Implementing the artifacts can be the responsibility of one team or multiple teams.
+Automatic build and artifacts deployment is often the most common process requirement and determines the approach and conditions for your agents and runners.

 Deploying and managing Microsoft Sentinel artifacts requires using the Microsoft Sentinel REST API.
 For more information, see [Microsoft Sentinel REST API](/rest/api/securityinsights/).
 The following diagram shows an Azure DevOps pipeline on an Azure REST API stack.

 ![Azure DevOps pipeline on Microsoft Sentinel API stack](./media/azure-devops-pipeline-on-sentinel-api-stack.png)

 You can also implement your repository using PowerShell.

 If your organization uses MITRE, consider classifying the different artifacts and specifying the Tactics and Technics for each one.
 Be sure you include a corresponding metadata file for each artifact type.